vandyand/clojure-trader/frontend/README.md

 ## API Integration

-The app can switch between mock data and real OANDA API data:
+The app can switch between mock data, real OANDA API data, and the Clojure backend API:

 ### Mock Data